 Map the cases, expose the patterns.
 Shock Tracker.

-The first global database of social-ecological shocks, accessible to academics and communities.
+A global database of social-ecological shocks, accessible to academics and communities.

 Explore tracked shocks